ryandoyle5401/Budgetr/Weekly Updates/Week 4 Status Update.md

 3. Make sure android studio is up to date

 ### Robin's Goals
+1. Figure out how to get firebase and jetpack compose to work together
+2. Add more features
 ### David's Goals
 1. Add tables
 2. Finish authentification